 GOP presidential hopefuls meet at the debate in Miami tonight, sans Trump once more

 Candidates vying for the 2024 Republican presidential nomination are meeting for a third debate in Miami tonight.
-NBC News is hosting the debate at the at the Adrienne Arsht Center for the Performing Arts, which will air from 8pm to 10 pm ET,
+NBC News is hosting the debate at the Adrienne Arsht Center for the Performing Arts, which will air from 8 p.m. to 10 p.m.
+ET.

-This will be the smallest slate of candidates on stage yet.
-Just five candidates met the Republican National Committee's qualifying rules this time around: former South Carolina Governor Nikki Haley, Florida Gov. Ron DeSantis, businessman Vivek Ramaswamy, U.S. Sen. Tim Scott and former New Jersey Gov. Chris Christie.
+This will be the smallest slate of candidates onstage yet.
+Just five candidates met the Republican National Committee's qualifying rules this time around: former South Carolina Gov. Nikki Haley, Florida Gov. Ron DeSantis, businessman Vivek Ramaswamy, U.S. Sen. Tim Scott and former New Jersey Gov. Chris Christie.

-Just like in the last two debates, though, Trump is planning some counter programming.
+Just like in the last two debates, though, Trump is planning some counterprogramming.
 He will hold a rally in nearby Hialeah, Fla., during the debate.
-Hialeah is a predominately Cuban American area — which is a subset of voters Trump has done very well with.
+Hialeah is a predominantly Cuban American area, which is a subset of voters Trump has done very well with.
 In 2020, Trump outperformed expectations specifically with Latino voters in South Florida.

 As far as possible alternatives to Trump, all eyes are expected to be on Haley.
 She has been steadily gaining support in the polls.
 Much of her momentum started with strong debate performances.
 There were high expectations that DeSantis would probably fill that role.
 However, his campaign has had a lot of pitfalls — and he has had some pretty lackluster performances in the last few debates.